Templareaid/Templareaid.github.io/_posts/2018-3-2-week5blog.md

 We also discussed whether or not we should use FXML rather than JavaFX which we had recently switched to.

 ### Weeks Work
 My job this week was to go over the test spec doucment and make changes based on the feedback we received from Chris.
-I however did not get round to do any work this week I spent my free time doing my AI Assignment.
+I however did not get round to doing any work this week I spent my free time doing my AI Assignment.

 ### Other Topics
 No other topics for this week.